 Growing all of your own food may be a bit ambitious to start, but having a couple of pots of kale and other greens on the back porch can go a long way towards cutting down your grocery bill in the long run.
 And it comes with the added joy of knowing you’re eating food you grew!
 Start small and add more garden space/pots as time allows.
 It might take a bit more time and investment to begin, but there is nothing quite like homegrown produce!

-No matter how you choose to budget for your lifestyle, by living the vegan philosophy you are helping save lives, the planet and potentially your health, which seems pretty priceless to me.
+No matter how you choose to budget for your lifestyle, by living the vegan philosophy you are helping save lives, the planet and potentially your health.